matthewfishermv/Statistics-with-R/Linear-Regression/Index.md

 ![Equation of the least-squares regression line](/Course-Content/Images/Equations/linear-regression-simple-estimate.png)

-The hat symbol (^) above the beta coefficients indicates that these quantities are *estimates* rather than population parameters.
-Thus, the beta coefficients in the equation above are sample estimates for the population coefficients *β₀* and *β₁* respectively.
+The hat symbol (^) above y and the beta coefficients indicates that these quantities are *estimates* rather than population parameters.
+The beta coefficients in the equation above are sample estimates for the population coefficients *β₀* and *β₁* respectively.
+The *ŷ* quantity is the value that the model predicts or a given value of *x*.

 A useful property of the linear regression line is that it will always pass through the point known as the **centroid**, which is the point *(x̄, y̅)*: